 (c) Notice Quit is usually for; common law tenancy, Company let or license an agreement

 Seek advice before serving any notices on the tenant, and ensure you are fully compliant with your legal obligations.
-If you have failed to comply with your legal obligations, then your notice may be deemed as invalid.
+If you have failed to comply with your legal obligations, then your notice may be deemed invalid.

 The accelerated route is possession under section 21.
 You cannot claim rent arrears under this route.
 The accelerated route is no longer accelerated in some cases, it may take longer than your standard fixed date route.